Must-Sees in Lake Tahoe in Summer

 Updated: May 31

-We visited Tahoe this summer and fell in love with the beauty of the area.
+We visited Tahoe in June of 2019 and fell in love with the beauty of the area.
 We stayed at The Ridge Tahoe: South Lake Tahoe Resort.
 This wonderful resort sits on top of the ridge by the Heavenly Ski Resort and it overlooks the gorgeous Carson Valley.
 The views from our room were spectacular!
 This trip was a super fun getaway for our family and it was a celebration of some major life accomplishments.
 My husband and I celebrated 20 years of marriage this summer and we bought a business so this trip was our last hurrah before we took over the ownership responsibilities of the business.
 If you are thinking Tahoe is only for winter skiing you need to check out all of the great things we found to do in Lake Tahoe during the summer.

 Tahoe Budget Travel Tips:

 First off you must know that we love to travel but we love to travel on a budget.
 I want to kick this blog off right with our best budget tips for Tahoe in the summer.
 Our biggest spot for savings on this trip was that my parents gifted us with a timeshare for the week that they couldn't use so our lodging was free.
 Groupon often runs deals for the Ridge Resort so check that out first but if you are looking for other budget lodging options for Tahoe we would suggest checking airbnb, VRBO or an online hotel site like priceline.
 Our second biggest savings on this trip was that we drove from Colorado instead of flying.
 We also stocked up on food to eat at the timeshare instead of eating out for most meals.
 We also tried to keep our activity and entertainment costs low by finding lots of great free things to do.

 Best Free Activities: